Cevdet Kılıçlar: To Palestine

 After turning back from Germany to Istanbul he worked as correspondent and editor in chief for Islamist daily newspapers Vakit.
 He was a correspondent in the Palestinian territories and Egypt.

 In March 2008 as the correspondent of Vakit newspaper, he was staying in Egypt to cross over into Palestine.
 When he took the picture of wall built by Egyptian government, near the Rafah Border Crossing, he was arrested and interrogated by Directorate of Military Intelligence Services and Reconnaissance of Egypt (Egyptian military intelligence service) for five hours.

 Death

 He participated in Gaza Freedom Flotilla as the webmaster for IHH and foreign press coordinator.
-According to Turkish investigation, he was killed by a single distant shot to the middle of the forehead by Israel Defense Forces's commandos while taking photographs for the IHH on Mavi Marmara ship during Gaza flotilla raid.
+According to Turkish investigation, he was killed by a single distant shot to the middle of the forehead by Israel Defense Forces's commandos while taking photographs for the IHH on Mavi Marmara ship during 2010 Gaza flotilla raid.

 The IHH president Fehmi Bülent Yıldırım said:

 His funeral service was held at the Beyazit Mosque in Istanbul on 4 June 2010.
 And after Salat al-Janazah he was laid to rest in a coffin at Edirnekapı Martyr's Cemetery beside the grave of Metin Yüksel, who was one of leaders of Akıncılar.

 Demetre Plionis, a Greek activist abroad Mavi Marmara said: “A half hour after the attack, despite electronic warfare, the “Mavi Marmara” ship continued to broadcast images on the internet thanks to a sophisticated system run by a Turkish volunteer.
 Then, I saw him dead after he was shot in the head.” referring to Cevdet Kılıçlar.
 “The broadcast was discontinued when the person who was running the network was killed,” he added.

-The Director-General of UNESCO, Irina Bokova condemned the killing of Turkish journalist Cevdet Kılıçlar, stating, "I trust that an inquiry that meets international requirements will shed light on the events that led to Cevdet Kılıçlar's death and to the injuring of Indonesian cameraman Sura Fachrizaz."
+The Director-General of UNESCO, Irina Bokova condemned the killing of Kılıçlar, stating, "I trust that an inquiry that meets international requirements will shed light on the events that led to Cevdet Kılıçlar's death and to the injuring of Indonesian cameraman Sura Fachrizaz."

 Ankara Municipality renamed 1433. street at Ankara's Çukurambar neighbourhood to his memory as "Şehit Cevdet Kılıçlar Sokağı".